 Ch 117.
 Introduction to Electrochemistry.
-6 units (2-0-4); second term.
+9 units (3-0-6); second term.
 Discussion of the structure of electrode-electrolyte interface, the mechanism by which charge is transferred across it, and experimental techniques used to study electrode reactions.
 Topics change from year to year but usually include diffusion currents, polarography, coulometry, irreversible electrode reactions, the electrical double layer, and kinetics of electrode processes.
-Instructor: Staff.
+Not offered 2011-12.

 Ch 120 ab.
 Nature of the Chemical Bond.
-9 units (1-1-7) first, third terms.
-Prerequisite: general exposure to quantum mechanics (e.g., Pb 2 ab, Pb 12 abc, or equivalent).
-Modern ideas of chemical bonding, with an emphasis on qualitative concepts and how they are used to make predictions of structures, energetics, excited states, and properties.
-Part a: The quantum mechanical basis for understanding bonding, structures, energetics, and properties of materials (polymers, ceramics, metals alloys, semiconductors, and surfaces).
+9 units, part a (3-0-6), part b (1-1-7); part a, second term and part b, third term.
+Prerequisite: general exposure to quantum mechanics (e.g., Ch 21 a).
+Modern ideas of chemical bonding, with an emphasis on qualitative concepts useful for predictions of structures, energetics, excited states, and properties.
+Part a: The quantum mechanical basis for understanding bonding, structures, energetics, and properties of materials (polymers, ceramics, metals alloys, semiconductors, and surfaces), including transition metal and organometallic systems with a focus on chemical reactivity.
 The emphasis is on explaining chemical, mechanical, electrical, and thermal properties of materials in terms of atomistic concepts.
 Part b: The student does an individual research project using modern quantum chemistry computer programs to calculate wavefunctions, structures, and properties of real molecules.
 Instructor: Goddard.

 Ch 121 ab.
-Atomic Level Simulations of Materials and Molecules.
-9 units (3-0-6) second term; (1-1-7) third term.
-Prerequisites: Ma 2 ab, Ph 2 ab, Ch 1 ab, or equivalent.
-Recommended: Ch 41 abc, Ch 21 a.
-Methods for predicting the structures and properties of molecules and solids.
-The course will highlight theoretical foundations and applications to current problems in the following areas: biological systems (proteins, DNA, carbohydrates, lipids); polymers (crystals, amorphous systems, copolymers); semiconductors (group IV, III-V, surfaces, defects); inorganic systems (ceramics, zeolites, superconductors, and metals); and organometallics and catalysis (heterogeneous and homogeneous).
-Both terms will involve the use of computers for building and calculating systems of interest.
-Part a covers the basic methods.
-Part b will focus on simulations applied to problems in petroleum chemistry.
-Ch 120 a is recommended but not required for Ch 121 a.
+Atomic-Level Simulations of Materials and Molecules.
+Ch 121 a: 9 units (3-0-6) third term; Ch 121 b (1-1-7) first term.
+Prerequisite: Ch 21 a or Ch 125 a.
+Atomistic-based methods for predicting the structures and properties of molecules and solids and simulating the dynamical properties.
+The course will highlight theoretical foundations and applications of atomistic simulations to current problems in such areas as biological systems (proteins, DNA, carbohydrates, lipids); polymers (crystals, amorphous systems, copolymers); semiconductors (group IV, III-V, surfaces, defects); inorganic systems (ceramics, zeolites, superconductors, and metals); organometallics, and catalysis (heterogeneous and homogeneous).
+Part a covers the basic methods with hands-on applications to systems of interest using modern software.
+All homework and exams emphasize computer-based solutions.
+Part b: each student selects a research project and uses atomistic simulations to solve it.
 Instructor: Goddard.

 Ch 122.
 Structure Determination by X-ray Crystallography.
-9

-units (3-0-6); first term.
-Prerequisites: Cb 21 abc or instructor's permission.
+9 units (3-0-6); first term.
+Prerequisite: Ch 21 abc or instructor's permission.
 Methods for solving the crystal structures of organic and inorganic molecules, peptides, nucleic acids, and proteins.
 Topics include symmetry, space groups, diffraction by crystals, the direct and reciprocal lattice, powder diffraction, Patterson and direct methods for phase determination, isomorphous replacement phasing for macromolecules, and structure refinement.
 Instructor: Day.

 Ch 125 abc.
 The Elements of Quantum Chemistry.
 9 units (3-0-6); first, second, third terms.
 Prerequisite: Ch 21 abc or an equivalent brief introduction to quantum mechanics.
 A first course in molecular quantum mechanics consisting of a quantitative treatment of quantum mechanics with applications to systems of interest to chemists.
 The basic elements of quantum mechanics, the electronic structure of atoms and molecules, the interactions of radiation fields and matter, scattering theory, and reaction rate theory.
-Instructors: Kuppermann, McKoy, Weitekamp.
+Instructors: McKoy (a, b), Weitekamp (c).

 Ch 126.
 Molecular Spectra and Molecular Structure.
-9 units

-(3-0-6); third term.
-Prerequisite: Cb 21 and Ch 125 a taken concurrently, or instructor's permission.
+9 units (3-0-6); third term.
+Prerequisite: Ch 21 and Ch 125 a taken concurrently, or instructor's permission.
 Quantum mechanical foundations of the spectroscopy of molecules.
 Topics include quantum theory of angular momentum, rovibrational Hamiltonian for polyatomic molecules, molecular symmetry and permutation-inversion groups, electronic spectroscopy, interaction of radiation and matter.
-Not offered 2008-09.
+Not offered 2011-12.